Darrenfisherlol/DataProject-FinancialAnalytics/README.md

 ## FinFin
 FinFin is a comprehensive stock analysis tool designed to help users make informed investment decisions.
 It provides detailed analytics on stocks and presents the information on an intuitive and user-friendly dashboard.
 With FinFin, you can track stock performance, analyze market trends, and visualize key financial metrics effortlessly.

+---
+#### Note:
-#### Note: This program is NOT to be used for making ANY financial decision, Losses of income WILL OCCURE.
+This program is NOT to be used for making ANY financial decisions.
+Losses of income CAN AND WILL OCCURE.

 THIS IS ONLY FOR FUN.
 ---
 ### Features
 - Stock Analysis: Get detailed information on various stocks including price, volume, market cap, P/E ratio, and more.